afentonjr/BayES-Lab/README.md

 - h = the initial dimensionless step size
 - return = conc (the concentration profile of the active species at a given time point during the simulation of a voltammogram)

-This function sets up and solves the governing partial differential equations in a voltammetric simulation by creating a finite difference framework and solving via linear algebra.
+This function sets up and solves the governing partial differential equations in a voltammetric simulation by creating a finite difference framework and solving <i>via</i> linear algebra.

 <b>Difference_current_extract</b>(J,E,b,ind,maxind)